Levi-Nicklas/DataVizSamples/README.md

 ## Project 01

 In the `project_01/` folder you can find a small project featuring a textual analysis of the Federalist Papers written by Alexander Hamilton, James Madison, and John Jay.
+This textual analysis served as a test subject for some data preprocessing that would need to be done for my thesis.
+Visualizations here were built with a consistent and simplistic theme.

 **Sample data visualization:**